 Carnival in Venice, which dates back to the 11th century, runs every year starting at the end of January.
 While the over-the-top celebration declined for a period of time in the 1800s, the city revived the tradition in 1979 and it has been a huge success ever since.

 The festival kicks off with a show in the Cannaregio district that highlights the food, music and art of Venetian culture.
 Carnival parades take place not only on the streets, where you’d traditionally expect to find them, but also in the city’s canals and waterways.
 Each day different musical shows, art displays, gala dinners, fireworks spectacles and costume contests will take place throughout all of Venice.
-While St. Mark’s Square is the central hub of celebration for partygoers, there are many different stages, locations and restaurants throughout the city that play host to the festivities—a full list of all events can be found here.
+While St. Mark’s Square is the central hub of celebration for partygoers, there are many different stages, locations and restaurants throughout the city that play host to the festivities.

 Ornate masks were worn as a form of disguise since the early days of Carnival in Venice, allowing merrymakers to indulge in their vices before the Catholic season of Lent began.
 Wilder partygoers still enjoy the anonymity that these legendary masks bring today.
 There are many styles of masks, from the bizarre-looking medico della peste, based on the beaked mask that doctors wore to avoid contracting the plague, to the moretta, or black velvet half-masks.
 Craftsmen have been creating these intricate masks for centuries, sometimes taking inspiration from classic Italian stage characters, and sometimes simply coming up with imaginative decoration ideas.